locka99/cpp-to-rust-book/start_simple/index.md

 # Let's Start Simple

+For this section we're going to ignore makefiles for the time being and just concentrate on how you might compile and run a single file of source code.

 The usual introduction to any language is "Hello, World!".
 A simple program that prints that message out to the console.

 Here is how we might write it for C: